irmen/prog8/docs/source/programming.rst

 Expressions can contain procedure and function calls.
 There are various built-in functions that can be used in expressions (see :ref:`builtinfunctions`).
 You can also reference identifiers defined elsewhere in your code.

-Read the :ref:`syntaxreference` chapter for all details on the available operators and kinds of expressions you can write.

 .. note::
     **Order of evaluation:**